How to track your online learning with GitHub

 Markdown will allow you to add:

 - Code snippets

 - And so much more.

-You can create and assign to issues as many tags you want, you should use tags in your issues so you can filter them later.
+You can create and assign issues as many tags as you want.
+It would help if you used tags in your issues so you can filter them later.

 - Haven't lost content anymore

-- Being public (you can make it private) allow your peers to see what your up to
+- Being public (you can make it private) allow your peers to see what you're up to